larissaspaulino/larissaspaulino/README.md

 :house_with_garden: I’m from Brazil.

-:books: I’m in a 1-year bootcamp, I've been studying javascript, react, node, typescript, SQL and docker.
+:books: I’m a junior software developer, I've been working with typescript, react, node.

-:outbox_tray: 2022 Goals: focus on back-end (python and node.js) and work as a Software Engineer.

 ## Checkout my Linkedin!